Bipartite and neighborhood graphs and the spectrum of the normalized graph Laplacian: The Cheeger constant and its dual and eigenvalue estimates

 Now assume that $\overline{h} = 1$.
 Equation \rf{A4} implies that there exists a partition $V_1,V_2,V_3$ of $V$ such that $|E(V_1,V_3)| = |E(V_2,V_3)| = |E(V_1,V_1)| = |E(V_2,V_2)| = 0$.
-Since $\Gamma$ is connected $V_3 = \emptyset$.
-Thus $\Gamma$ is bipartite. \end{proof} As an illustration, let us consider loopless Erd\"os-Renyi random graphs, i.e. we start with a given vertex set and add edges between two vertices with a fixed probability $p$.
+Since $\Gamma$ is connected $V_3 = \emptyset$ and thus $\Gamma$ is bipartite. \end{proof} As an illustration, let us consider loopless Erd\"os-Renyi random graphs, i.e. we start with a given vertex set and add edges between two vertices with a fixed probability $p$.
 If we start with $p=1$ then we obtain a complete graph and thus $\bar{h}\approx1/2$, as will be shown in Example \ref{23}.
 Now if we decrease $p$ we decrease the number of edges in the graph.
-This will lead to an increase in the local bipartite subgraph and thus $\bar{h}$ will be increased.
+This will lead to a local bipartite subgraph in $\Gamma$ and thus $\bar{h}$ will be increased.
 If we decrease $p$ further we finally have $|E|\approx|V|$, i.e. the graph will be approximately a tree (we assume that the random graphs are connected) thus $\bar{h} \approx 1$.
-Thus, for random graphs $\bar{h}$ is a function of $p$.
-More details are revealed by numerical simulations. \begin{satz} For a loopless graph $\Gamma$, \end{satz} \begin{proof}If there exists a partition $V_1,V_2$ and $V_3 = \emptyset$ of the vertex set $V$ such that \be |E(V_1,V_2)| \geq \max_{i=1,2}|E(V_i,V_i)|\qe then we can conclude that Thus, it is sufficient to find a partition that satisfies \rf{24}.
+We conclude that, for random graphs $\bar{h}$ is a function of $p$.
+More details are revealed by numerical simulations. \begin{satz} For a loopless graph $\Gamma$, \end{satz} \begin{proof}Assume that there exists a partition $V_1,V_2$ and $V_3 = \emptyset$ of the vertex set $V$ such that \be |E(V_1,V_2)| \geq \max_{i=1,2}|E(V_i,V_i)|.\qe Then by using \rf{71} we obtain: